CiscoDevNet/intersight-powershell/docs/Initialize-IntersightAssetWorkloadOptimizerRedHatOpenStackOptions.md

 ```

 ### -Domain
 RedHat OpenStack Identity Service (keystone) domain name.
 Domain is an additional namespaces you can create in keystone to partition users, groups, and projects.
-Default domain name value is \&amp;quot;Default\&amp;quot;.
+Default domain name value is \&quot;Default\&quot;.

 ```yaml
 Type: string